 Please note that any Egham town centre proposals are be displayed in the Englefield Green division.

-Once that process is complete, the final decisions report will be written, published and distributed to everybody who participated in the consultation.
+The final decisions report is then written and published below on this page.
+It will distributed to everybody who participated in the consultation.